secureyourself7/python-keylogger/README.md

 - Self-analysis and assessment.

 ### Features
-- Global event hook on all keyboards (captures keys regardless of focus) using [Keyboard](https://github.com/boppreh/keyboard)
+- Global event hook on all (even On-Screen) keyboards using [Keyboard](https://github.com/boppreh/keyboard)
 - Pure Python, no C modules to be compiled.
 - Human-readability of logs:
   - Logging keys as they actually are in your layout.
 Cyrillic keyboard layout is fully implemented.